IR-MCL: Implicit Representation-Based Online Global Localization: Experimental Evaluation

-\textbf{Baselines.} We compare our method with three existing 2D LiDAR-based global localization algorithms: First, AMCL~\cite{fox2001neurips} as shipped with ROS~\footnote{http://wiki.ros.org/amcl}, a widely used highly efficient MCL algorithm; Second, the MCL approach by Zimmerman~\etalcite{zimmerman2022iros}, which we call NMCL; Third, the approach by Sapienza Robust Robotics Group (SRRG), called SRRG-Localizer~\cite{grisetti2018github}, which is a sophisticated MCL implemented by the team led by Giorgio Grisetti.
-Note that NMCL uses no text spot to support the localization in our experiments.
+\textbf{Baselines.} We compare our method with three existing 2D LiDAR-based global localization algorithms: First, AMCL~\cite{fox2001neurips} as shipped with ROS\footnote{http://wiki.ros.org/amcl}, a widely used highly efficient MCL algorithm; Second, the MCL approach by Zimmerman~\etalcite{zimmerman2022iros}, which we call NMCL; Third, the approach by Sapienza Robust Robotics Group (SRRG), called SRRG-Localizer~\cite{grisetti2018github} shortly SRRG-Loc, which is a sophisticated MCL implemented by the team led by Giorgio Grisetti.
+We additionally re-implemented the HMCL approach using an observation model~\cite{vallicrosa2018h} with a continuous Bayesian Hilbert map~\cite{senanayake2017corl}.
+Note that NMCL uses no text spotting to support the localization in our experiments.
 We kept the default parameters for all baseline methods and uses the same number of particles for all approaches for a fair comparison.